yellowdog/python-examples/README.md

   /var/opt/yellowdog/agent/data/workers/ydid_task_D0D0D0_68f5e5be-dc93-49eb-a824-1fcdb52f9195_1_1/
 ```

-Note that the Work Requirement name is automatically made available to the Task via the environment variable `YD_WORK_REQUIREMENT_NAME`, by `yd-submit`.
+Note that the Work Requirement name is automatically made available to the Task via the environment variable `YD_WORK_REQUIREMENT_NAME`, by `yd-submit`, if the `addYDEnvironmentVariables` property is set to `true`.
 It's also available for client-side variable substitution in Work Requirements using the variable `{{wr_name}}`.

 ### Files Uploaded from a Node to the Object Store after Task Execution